Toonic/SimFell/README.md

 # SimFell

+**IMPORTANT**: We currently do not offer a standalone version.
+There will be one in the future that you can use.

 A DPS (Damage Per Second) simulator for the game Fellowship.

 SimFell is a work-in-progress .NET 9.0 console application that simulates combat rotations, area-of-effect abilities, and more.
 It provides a flexible foundation for building and comparing DPS strategies.